Where Do Broken Hearts Go: Background

 In February 1985, Whitney Houston released her acclaimed self-titled debut album.
 After a slow start, the album's sales picked up after the success of her single "You Give Good Love", which first topped the Hot Black Singles chart in May 1985 before surprisingly crossing over successfully to pop and adult contemporary radio, later peaking at numbers three and four respectively on the Billboard Hot 100 and adult contemporary chart two months later that July.

 It was then followed by three successive singles - "Saving All My Love for You", "How Will I Know" and "Greatest Love of All" - all of which topped the Billboard Hot 100 in a row, the first for a female solo artist and also set a record for the most number one pop singles off a single album by a female artist, while the album itself would become the best selling album of all time by a black female artist at the time.

 Davis initially had plans to work on Houston's sophomore album, Whitney, in early 1986 and initially planned for the album to be released in September of the year but due to the debut album's continued success on the pop charts, buoyed by the success of "Greatest Love of All", Davis pushed the date to February 1987 and then to June 1987 following the airplay success of the ballad "All at Once", which Houston had performed on television and in festivals such as the Sanremo Music Festival in February 1987.

-Around late 1985, Arista head Clive Davis contacted musical composer Frank Wildhorn, who later conceived the Broadway musical, Jekyll & Hyde, to compose a new song for Houston's sophomore album.
-Wildhorn had wanted to write Houston a ballad after hearing her on her duet with singer Teddy Pendergrass' 1984 hit, "Hold Me" while driving in his car.
-Wildhorn was teamed up with acclaimed lyric songwriter Charles "Chuck" Jackson to work on the then-unnamed ballad.
-Jackson had been primarily known for writing the lyrics of many of Natalie Cole's early hits including "This Will Be (An Everlasting Love)", "I've Got Love on My Mind" and "Our Love".